 These applications could prove particularly valuable in European elections.
 Political knowledge about EU institutions is generally lower than at national elections: in a Eurobarometer poll, 82 per cent said they knew ‘little or nothing’ about the EU.
 Apps like Vote Match can act as a first step towards further political participation.
 Our 2010 feedback survey found four out of five people sought further information and 5 per cent decided to vote as a result of using Vote Match.

 These results are confirmed by a growing body of evidence from VAA use across Europe.

 The name ‘voting advice applications’ is potentially misleading.
 Vote Match cannot and does not tell people who to vote for.
 Many of the bemused responses to Vote Match come from people who have received the ‘wrong’ result.

 But Vote Match isn’t about telling people what they already know.
 People make the decision to vote based on a wide range of factors, so focusing in on just the policies that are at stake in the European election often delivers surprising results.

 Vote Match cannot tell users about the competence, leadership or the ability of a party to deliver its stated policies, but it can provide a useful snapshot of what the parties stand for and what they disagree on.

 At a time when the likes of Russell Brand are claiming that all parties are the same and voting doesn’t offer a real choice, Vote Match offers a useful weapon to respond.

 Pete Mills is policy and research officer at Unlock DemocracyLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.